rsdiz/the-game-db-android-app/README.md

 ## License

 All code licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 You are free to do whatever you want with this piece of code.
-Check it out the LICENSE.md file for more info.
+Check it out the [LICENSE](LICENSE) file for more info.